nus-cs2113-AY2021S2/tp/docs/UserGuide.md

 #### 3.1.1 Add an expense record

-This operation will add a expense record to the list.
+This operation will add an expense record to the list.

 Format: `insert format`